jundis/CWSlack-SlashCommands/README.md

 # Config.php configuration

-\* Asterisk denotes required.
+\* Asterisk denotes required by the specified module.
-\+ Plus denotes required for cwslack-activities.php
-\- Minus denotes required for cwslack-incoming.php
 \# Pound denotes required for cwslack-follow.php
-\& Ampersand denotes required for cwslack-contacts.php
 \^ Caret denotes required for cwslack-notes.php
-\% Percent denotes required for cwslack-notes.php
 \= Equals denotes required for cwslack-firmalerts.php
 \@ At denotes required for cwslack-dbmanage.php

 ####All
 * $connectwise * : This value needs to be set to your main ConnectWise URL.